. .

 Logo of Biometric Update

-Organizer: The European Association for Biometrics (EAB) with the contribution of the Joint Research Center (DG-JRC) and the support of DG HOME of the European Commission, Fraunhofer IGD and Halmstad University.
+Organizer: The European Association for Biometrics (EAB) with the contribution of the Joint Research Center (DG-JRC) and the support of DG HOME of the European Commission and Fraunhofer IGD

 Fees are non-refundable as from 7 days before the start of the event.